Speed Of Light Standard Form

 Q: Why is the speed of light a constant?

 A: The constancy of the speed of light is a fundamental postulate of special relativity.
-It's an experimental observation that has been repeatedly verified.
+Consider this: it's an experimental observation that has been repeatedly verified.
 It's not explained why it's constant; rather, it's a foundational assumption upon which the theory is built.

 Q: Can anything travel faster than light?